 - a.
-Performance of programmes/ projects against their EPWP FTE targets, work opportunity targets and minimum labour intensity levels; - b.
+Performance of programmes/ projects against their EPWP FTE targets, work opportunity targets and expenditure; - b.
 Performance against programmatic outputs planned - c.
 The status and progress of projects planned.

-On this basis, and only if required (i.e. where public bodies are not meeting their targets), the Department of Public Works and Infrastructure in consultation with public bodies will prepare a motivation for adjusting (increasing or re-allocating) the grant allocation across programmes.
-This motivation will be submitted through the formal Treasury Adjusted Estimates process to be considered by the Treasury Committee (when additional funds are requested) or by Treasury (for adjustments between sector departments) for a decision within the usual fiscal context.
+On this basis, and only if required (i.e. where public bodies are not meeting their targets), the DPWI in consultation with public bodies will prepare a motivation for adjusting (increasing or re-allocating) the grant allocation across programmes.
+This motivation will be submitted through the formal the National Treasury Adjustment Estimate process to be considered by the Treasury Committee (when additional funds are requested) or by Treasury (for adjustments between sector departments) for a decision within the usual fiscal context.

-The payment schedule for the EPWP Integrated Grant means a schedule which sets out: (a) the amount of each transfer of the grant in terms of the DoRA to a provincial department or municipality in the financial year; (b) the date on which each transfer must be paid; and (c) to whom, and to which bank account, each transfer must be paid.
+The payment schedule for the EPWP Integrated Grant means a schedule which sets out: (a) the amount of each transfer of the grant in terms of the Division of Revenue Act (DORA) to a provincial department or municipality in the financial year; (b) the date on which each transfer must be paid; and (c) to whom, and to which bank account, each transfer must be paid.